macnick/100-days-of-code/log.md

 ## Day 13: January 3, 2019

 **Today's Progress**: #R4D13 When you are learning to code not only you should make stuff but also try to break it.
-That is how you learn better. #freeCodeCamp.
+This is how you get a better understanding of what is happening. #freeCodeCamp.
 Today's kata: "" #Codewars #100DaysOfCode #javascript.

 **Thoughts:** Rank 1,537 @ Codewars - 3 hours of study